-In an effort to stave off legit concerns about ‘forgetting how to write’, and due to restaurants and other places I like to visit being closed at the moment, I’ll be blathering on here about the food and drink I’ve been having at home during lockdown for a bit.
+In an effort to stave off legitimate concerns about ‘forgetting how to write’, and due to restaurants and other places I like to visit being closed at the moment, I’ll be blathering on here about the food and drink I’ve been having at home during lockdown for a bit.

 Mainly I’ll be seeing if I can remember anything from when I did the WSET Level 2 with Yorkshire Wine School.

 My 40th birthday was meant to be celebrated with me ensconced at Evuna in Manchester, scoffing tapas and supping too much of something nice.
 The empanadas there are good.

 The Manchester trip, however, was a ruse.
 Clandestine arrangements for me to receive a mysterious envelope containing my present proper: the itinerary for a surprise trip to San Sebastian a fortnight hence.